Love Begins Nearby.

 A VOICE Assembly

-Want to serve locally through Saint Peter’s?
+Want to serve locally?

 We would be glad to help you find a meaningful way to get involved.
 Reach out to the church office to learn more about volunteer opportunities, ministry partners, and next steps or view Upcoming Opportunities.